A node’s properties are defined by the defaults object in its html definition.

 value and should return either true or false.
 It is called within the context of

-can be used to access other properties of the node.
+the node which means this can be used to access other properties of the node.

 This allows the validation to depend on other property values.